 The Conditions You Need To Fill When Paying Extraordinary Dividends in Latvia

-- The Latvian company’s Articles of association (Statutes) must be revised with the extraordinary dividend payout procedure.
-You have to register the revision at the Latvian Register of Enterprises.
-If you are registering a new company in Latvia, it is suggested that your company’s Articles of association include the extraordinary dividend payout procedure from the day one;
+- The Latvian company’s Articles of Association (Statutes) must be revised with the extraordinary dividend payout procedure.
+You have to register the revision at the Register of Enterprises of Latvia.
+If you are registering a new company in Latvia, it is suggested that your company’s Articles of Association include the extraordinary dividend payout procedure from the day one;

 - The company has to be profitable in the end of the accounting year (and in the annual report);

 - Equity capital of the Latvian company needs to be at least €2’800 and paid in full;